obsidianmd/obsidian-help/en/Obsidian/Early access versions.md

    - Linux: `~/.config/obsidian/obsidian-VERSION.asar`
 4. Restart Obsidian.

-## Change back to public versions on desktop
+## Switch back to public versions on desktop

-To change back to using public versions (not early access) on mobile:
+To switch back to using public versions (not early access) on mobile:

 1. Back up your vault data
 2. Uninstall Obsidian